 - Nutrition- nutrition education is an important part of relearning healthy eating and nourishment.
 Our certified nutritionists, coach patients on how to plan meals, and prepare foods that will help them once they have moved on from treatment.

 - Boundaries- Healthy boundaries are critical for continued recovery.
-All of our patients at our Laxative Abuse Treatment in Nashville Tennessee play important roles in their lives, however, fulfilling those roles are secondary to looking after their own well being first.
+All of our patients play important roles in their lives, however, fulfilling those roles are secondary to looking after their own well being first.

 - Cognitive Behavioral Therapy- CBT helps to improve negative self-talk, and a preconceived idea that patients may have about themselves, regardless of how unfounded they are

 - Dialectical Behavioral Therapy- DBT helps people to learn to regulate emotion, and tolerate distressing feelings.
 It teaches alternate solutions to react in situations rather than effectively responding, thus improving relationships, boundaries and managing the effects of being triggered.

 - Meal Process- Clients practice mindful eating in a supportive setting and reconnect with their body cues for hunger, fullness, and satiety.
 Focusing on being fully present before, during, and after the meal helps group members apply skills to daily living outside of treatment.

 - Experiential Nutrition- Clients and support staff leave the clinic for a restaurant outing with the group, offering resourcing and awareness at the moment as clients practice skills around the challenge of choosing a meal and eating in a less-familiar environment.